 Allow 15 minutes for reading time.
 Plan and write (not type) responses for Writing Tasks One and Two.

 You can use the multiple-choice questions from the GATs.
 VCAA provides the answers for you to check your responses.
 They do not provide models of previous GAT writing task responses.
 Use the 2018 and 2019 GAT papers.

 To get feedback from a GAT assessor on the 2018 GAT Writing Tasks:

-Leave them at the Year 12 Study Centre or Reception.
-Last papers will be accepted at 4.00 on Friday, June 4.
+Leave them at the College reception, Year 12 Study Centre or email your response to email@example.com.
+Last papers will be accepted on Wednesday, September 29.
 You will receive feedback from a GAT assessor via email.